SouthGreenPlatform/culebrONT/docs/source/TOOLS.rst

 * If Circularisation (CIRCULAR=True) step is chosen, the *--plasmids* option on Flye is activated.
 * *Ciclator* is used to circularise assembly from Canu, Raven, Smartdenovo et Raven.
 Circlator will attempt to identify each circular sequence and output a linearised version from each of them.
 * Circularisation for Miniasm is already performed by minipolish.
+* On circularisation step performed by circlator, trimmed corrected fastq files obtained by CANU are used by circlator. the others assemblers inclued only use raw fastq.

 Included tools :